w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-input-error

-##### Applying “input error” to non-web documents and software
+##### Applying “input error” to non-web documents and non-web software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “web page” with “non-web document or software”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “web page” with “non-web document or non-web software”.

 With this substitution, it would read: